 Clean rooms are designed to be controlled areas of a lab free from contamination.
-Certain industries have very strict requirements for clean room certification.
-Everything from the air to the counters must be carefully monitored for cleanliness.

 Like all laboratory safety equipment, clean rooms must be commissioned at startup and validated annually thereafter.
 In addition to using regularly-calibrated testing equipment, PSA holds membership in the Controlled Environment Testing Association (CETA).